 Students are encouraged to use their own good judgment relative to safety in traveling to school.
-If classes meet but a student who commutes is unable to travel safely to the campus, he or she will not be penalized and will be able to make up missed work.
+Even when it is safe to hold classes on campus, commuting students may not be able to travel safely to the campus.
+In such cases, students will not be penalized and will be able to make up missed work.

-Lost & Found
+Lost and Found